markscherz/GenBankTabler/README.md

 # Usage
 `python GenBankTabler.py --csv_file species_list.csv --email yourNCBIemail@email.com --min_marker_count 5 --merge_on both`

-where `species_list.csv` is a csv file containing one species name per line
+where `species_list.csv` is a csv file containing one species name per line. --min_marker_count is the minimum number of sequences per marker to retain that marker.

 or